bhowden/exoplanet-finder/README.md

 ## Customization

-You can modify the `exoplanet-server.c` source code and `makefile` to customize the behavior of the Exoplanet Service.
+You can modify the `exoplanet-server.c` source code and `Makefile` to customize the behavior of the Exoplanet Service.

 ## Notes